SenorTite/pySame/README.md

 Use zero for the entire Unites States:
 > `0`

-For US states use state name / abbreviation.
+For US states, use state name / abbreviation.
 Separate with full stops (`.`).
 For example:
 > `Massachusetts.
 Connecticut.
 Rhode Island` = `MA.
 CT.
 RI` _(This will give an identical result)_

-For US counties use county name + comma (`,`) + state name / abv.
+For US counties, use county name + comma (`,`) + state name / abv.
 Separate with full stops.
 For example:
 > `New York, NY.
 Bronx, NY.
 Kings, NY.
 Queens, NY.
 Richmond, NY`

 You may pick any combination of states and counties.
 For example: